Naftogaz: 1991–1998: Ukrgasprom

-After the dissolution of the Soviet Union in 1991, oil and gas industry of Ukraine governed by Derzhnaftogasprom went through number of changes.
+After the dissolution of the Soviet Union in 1991, the oil and gas industry of Ukraine, governed by Derzhnaftogasprom (State Committee for Oil and Gas), went through a number of changes.
 The National Energy and Utilities Regulatory Commission (NEURC) was giving out certification for gas trading to anyone without order ignoring the Derzhnaftogasprom.
 Guided by decisions of the First Vice-Prime Minister (on Fuel and Energy Complex) Pavlo Lazarenko, licenses were given to such companies like United Energy Systems of Ukraine (EESU), Intergas, Olgas, International Trading Energy Resources Association (ITERA), Ukrzakordonnaftogas, Ukrgasprom, Motor Sich, and Donetsk Oblast factories (later those formed the Industrial Union of Donbas).

 In the early 1990s, there was privatization of gas distribution regional network known as "oblgaz" belonging to "Ukrgas".
 When Naftogaz was constituted, not all privately owned distributors wanted to transfer their own stocks to the statutory fund of the National Joint Stock Company.
 Along with the gas distribution network in the same way there were privatized enterprises of petroleum products provision including filling station and fuel repositories that belonged to "Ukrnaftoprodukt".
 The whole petroleum products retail network had to be created by Naftogaz from zero.

 The predecessor of Naftogaz is "Ukrgasprom".

 On 28 January 1995 after discussion with government the condition of agreements realization in provision for Ukraine gas imported from Russia and Turkmenistan, the head of "Ukrgasprom" Bohdan Kliuk was dismissed from his post on decision of the Cabinet of Ministers.
 Bohdan Kliuk who was appointed on 6 December 1994, on 19 December 1994 signed an agreement with "Gazprom" on distribution of gas for Ukraine under disadvantageous conditions.
 The issue with Kliuk provided Bakai with an argument to create Naftogaz.